 While not all birds require an enclosed structure (barn swallows and robins gravitate toward open nesting, for example), for those who do — owls; purple martins; bluebirds; sparrows; and wrens; etc. — a little homegrown ingenuity can help you ratchet practicality right up into the creative realm.

 Consider these easy, inexpensive recycling ideas to welcome home those happy harbingers of spring:

 This one’s really simple: Cut windows in three sides of a well-sanitized cardboard carton, leaving 1 to 2 inches of space from the bottom.
 Poke holes through the top and string fishing wire, twine, wire, nylon, or other string substantial enough to support it from a tree, porch hook, etc.

 Simply nail the sole to a board so the opening faces straight ahead and toe points down, and then the board to a post.
 You can add a slanted roof of wood, flashing, rubber, even old license plates to encourage rain runoff.

 Coffee Can Bird House

-Other things to bear in mind are the safety and cleanliness of the bird house.
+Other things to bear in mind are the safety and cleanliness of your birdhouse.
 Be sure to check for sharp edges which can injure, and ease of cleaning.
-And old boot or shoe can always be untied to clean, and the lid can be removed from a coffee can (it’s a good idea to check every so often for rust).
-If building something with wood, pressure treated wood generally contains toxic chemicals like arsenic that can off-gas, so it may be best to determine that first.
+An old boot or shoe can always be untied to clean, and the lid can be removed from a coffee can (it’s a good idea to check every so often for rust if you use a metal can).
+If you’re building something with wood, pressure-treated wood generally contains toxic chemicals like arsenic that can off-gas, so it may be best to determine that first.
 For ventilation and moisture control issues, which can lead to mold and mildew, punching a few small holes in the bottom will allow it to drain should water seep in.
 A few extra holes near the top will allow it to breathe.